 Pat and Murph's children — in order of birth: Kelly, Michele, Jim and Kevin — have shared the tradition with their families.

-Members of the Murphy bloodline will play for four different teams this weekend.
+Members of the Murphy bloodline are playing on four different teams this weekend.

 Justin Whittemore, Kelly's son, is the lone Murphy family member still represented on the Murphy Mudders.